Renderers#

 dict

-Merge media definitions of the page’s and all sections’ renderers.
-Return them as string.
+Merge media definitions of all renderers involved.
+The page’s one and all its section renderers.
+Return the merged Media object.

 Return str: